cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 make build
 ```

-Create the cosmovisor genesis folder and copy the `v0.43.0` binary:
+Create the folder for the upgrade binary and copy the `v0.43.0` binary:

 ```
 mkdir -p $DAEMON_HOME/cosmovisor/upgrades/v0.43/bin
 cp ./build/simd $DAEMON_HOME/cosmovisor/upgrades/v0.43/bin
 ```

+Now that we have added the upgrade handler and prepared the upgrade binary, we are ready to start `cosmovisor` and simulate the upgrade proposal process.

 ### Upgrade Proposal

-Start the node using cosmovisor:
+Start the node using `cosmovisor`:

 ```
 cosmovisor start
 ```

-Submit an upgrade proposal along with a deposit and a vote (these commands must be run within 20 seconds of each other):
+Open a new terminal window and submit an upgrade proposal along with a deposit and a vote (these commands must be run within 20 seconds of each other):

 ```
 ./build/simd tx gov submit-proposal software-upgrade v0.43 --title upgrade --description upgrade --upgrade-height 20 --from validator --yes